yossing/temporal_prediction_model/src/README.md

 All of the custom code used to in the paper is presented here.

-The code to preproce the auditory data and analyse the visual results is written in MATLAB.
+The code to preprocess  auditory data and analyse visual results is written in MATLAB.
 All other code is written in Python.

 # Installation instructions